sancsoft/beegit.github.io/Product/_posts/2014-07-24-you_are_measuring_wrong.md

 Our goal at [Beegit](https://beegit.com/) is to make a centralized hub for  all of your content while everything from production analytics to universal export is handled for you.
 We're in our closed beta now, and we'd love to have you [join us](https://beegit.com) for our open beta, coming later this year.

----

-Mike Cottrill is the co-founder and CEO of Beegit.
-Find Mike on Twitter @[mrcottrill](https://twitter.com/mrcottrill) or connect with him on [LinkedIn](https://www.linkedin.com/in/mikecottrill).